 Propaganda based belief systems have been instituted by global governments “war on drugs”.
 Not only does this dictate stigmatic laws but further incubate and perpetuate addiction sub-cultures that are not able to openly receive appropriate help.

 If your only tool is a hammer then every problem begins to look like a nail.

 The perception of tough love being a working solution is an example of how cognitive dissonance still perpetuates in societal viewpoints of addiction recovery.
 Even in the face of contrary evidence that supports care, understanding and non-judgemental empathy are required for people to recover from addictions, we default back to what we believe and have been told by our government, legal systems and worst of all our social family connections.

 Every person is different and bearing in mind, we customise our treatment modality to each patient.
 Recovery has no one size fits all blanket solution.

 More Information on Addiction and Personal Recovery, Please Visit The Recovery Direct Online Academy

 This online program was designed with the simple goal for an easy-to-access, up-to-date, well-researched, smart method to help anyone meaningfully beat addiction forever.

-Recovery Direct Care Centre in Cape Town
+Recovery Direct Care Centre in Johannesburg

-Recovery Direct is a Cape Town rehab and care centre that operates a multidisciplinary team of registered counsellors that follow well-established principals in the effective treatment of addiction, depression, anxiety and chronic stress.
+Recovery Direct is a Johannesburg rehab and care centre that operates a multidisciplinary team of registered counsellors that follow well-established principals in the effective treatment of addiction, depression, anxiety and chronic stress.
 The care centre environment places the needs of the patient above all else to ensure that we are dealing with the root of the problems being experienced.
 Successfully overcoming past trauma, complex relationship dynamics and persistent family issues through highly focused and guided professional therapy.